parallelworks/ml-workshop/README.md

 + Go back to the ACTIVATE Home page.
 + Click on the `$ Cost` menu item on the left sidebar.
 + You may need to set the group to `ml-workshop` in the ribbon/filter bar across the top of the cost dashboard.
++ To see the spend assocaited with your account, click on `Filter Options`, select `User`, and select your username from the list.

 ### 7) Launch MPI job via script_submitter (optional)